 Therapy for previous bad therapy

 Another kind of exposure therapy takes a far less gradual approach and is known as “flooding” (2).
 Even the word strikes fear into many!
-This might see the spider phobic being put in a room full of spiders, with the idea that fully experiencing your worst fear – and surviving it – will put an end to that fear.
+This might mean the spider phobic being put in a room full of spiders, with the idea that fully experiencing your worst fear – and surviving it – will put an end to that fear.

-So does exposure therapy and ‘flooding’ work?
+So, does exposure therapy and ‘flooding’ work?
 Yes, it can work – provided the person undergoing the therapy is taught to relax deeply, such as by using (and mastering) Zen Breathing.

 But I can’t tell you how many clients I’ve had to treat to help them recover from the effects of previous therapy or counselling that only made their problems worse.